Testing in general

 Sometimes you don't want to test the entire app.

-Regression testing is used at certain milestone points in the app lifecycle (e.g. before the release) to catch some specific failing cases that might not have been tested often during development.
+Regression testing is strategically applied at specific milestones in the app's lifecycle, such as before release, to detect overlooked edge cases that may not have been thoroughly tested during development.

 What is exploratory testing?